CianciarusoCataldo/mobrix-engine-plugin-modal/README.md

 ## Integration with other plugins

 - This plugin expose some fields to work with any other plugin.
-If you want to interact with it, using your custom plugin, add an `interaction` with `modal` plugin into you custom plugin.
+If you want to interact with it, using your custom plugin, add an `interaction` with `mobrix-engine-modal` plugin into you custom plugin.
 There you can add your callbacks to `modal` fields (check [config section](#config) for details).
 For example, to add a custom function to be called when modal is opened, inside the `format` function of your custom plugin:

 ```tsx
 //Just a skeleton of a custom plugin that interacts with modal plugin